expo/expo/docs/pages/versions/unversioned/expokit/expokit.md

       }
     }
     ```
-    If you used Gradle tasks anywhere in your custom code you'll need to remove `DevKernel` and `ProdKernel` parts of task names, so eg. `:app:installDevKernelDebug` becomes `:app:installDebug`.
+    If you used Gradle tasks anywhere in your custom code you'll need to remove `DevKernel` and `ProdKernel` parts of task names, so e.g., `:app:installDevKernelDebug` becomes `:app:installDebug`.

 If upgrading from SDK31 or below: